Dounreay: Dounreay Fast Reactor (DFR)

-DFR was a loop-type FBR cooled by primary and secondary NaK circuits, with 24 primary coolant loops.
-The reactor core was initially fuelled with uranium metal fuel stabilised with molybdenum and clad in niobium.
+The reactor is surrounded by a 139 ft steel sphere, still a prominent feature of the landscape, which was constructed by the Motherwell Bridge Company.
 The core was later used to test oxide fuels for PFR and provide experimental space to support overseas fast reactor fuel and materials development programmes.

-It had over 5,000 breeder elements of natural uranium in stainless steel arranged in an inner and outer breeder sections.
-Many were replaced in 1965.
+DFR's peak annual net output of 55.9 GWh occurred in 1972, while the lifetime average annual net output was 32.1 GWh.
+During its operational lifespan, DFR produced over 600 million kWh of electricity, of which 540 million kWh was supplied to the grid.
+DFR and associated facilities cost £15 million to build in late-1950s money (equivalent to £370 million in 2021).

 Prototype Fast Reactor (PFR)

-The third and final UKAEA-operated reactor to be built on the Dounreay site was the Prototype Fast Reactor (PFR).
+The third and final UKAEA-operated reactor to be built on the Dounreay site was the Prototype Fast Reactor (PFR), intended to test components of a future full-scale fast breeder reactor.
 In 1966, it was announced that the PFR would be built at Dounreay.
-PFR was a pool-type fast breeder reactor, cooled by 1,500 tonnes of liquid sodium and fueled with MOX.
+PFR was a pool-type fast breeder reactor, cooled by 1,500 tonnes of liquid sodium and fuelled with MOX.
 The design output of PFR was 250 MWe (electrical).

 It achieved criticality in 1974 and began supplying National Grid power in January 1975.
 There were many delays and reliability problems before reaching full power.
 It had three cooling circuits.
-Leaks in the sodium water steam generators shutdown one and then two of the cooling circuits in 1974 and 1975.
+Leaks in the sodium water steam generators shut down one and then two of the cooling circuits in 1974 and 1975.
 By August 1976 it had reached 500 MWt, (to produce about 166 MWe) and in 1985 it first reached its design output of 250 MWe.

 In 1988, it was announced that funding for FBR research was being cut from £105 million to £10 million per year, and the PFR funding would end in 1994.

 The reactor was taken offline in 1994, marking the end of nuclear power generation at the site.
 It had supplied 9,250 GWh in all.
 The lifetime load factor recorded by the IAEA was 26.9%.
+The peak and lifetime average annual net outputs were 1042.6 GWh and 528.1 GWh, respectively.

 The control panel for the reactor was earmarked for an exhibition on the reactor at the London Science Museum in 2016.

+Fuel Cycle Area (FCA)

+Material Test Reactor (MTR) Fuel Reprocessing Plant

+A plant for reprocessing MTR fuel was built early in the life of the Dounreay facility and operated for over 30 years, reprocessing on a small scale both fuel from UKAEA and other British reactors and, on a commercial basis, some foreign fuel.